emagiz/emdocs/mds/microlearning/advanced-keyconcepts-apigateway-message-vs-apigateway.md

 ## 5. Key takeaways

-- There are a set of considerations to make decisions for event streaming vs. messaging
+- There are a set of considerations to make decisions for API gateway vs. messaging
 - Make sure to read the eMagiz Fundamentals properly before taking this section into account in your project

 ##### Solution